 These two behemoths of the digital world are the most popular advertising platforms around, with many marketers using them as the foundation of their digital advertising strategies.
 And that’s great.
 But should you branch out to other platforms?

 If the idea of adding a third ad platform makes you scream internally thinking about that added layer of complexity, you’re not alone. (side note: if that’s the case, consider Advertising Intelligence).
-But before you decide if your advertising budget should get spread out to additional platforms, there are two big considerations you should think through.
+But before you decide if your paid ad budget should get spread out to additional platforms, there are two big considerations you should think through.

 1. Platform performance metrics are inherently biased.